 Professional Core—18 Credit Hours

-The professional core consists of 18 credit hours of advanced course work that substantially extends and applies knowledge developed in the foundation core.
+The professional core consists of 18 credit hours of advanced course work.

 - MAN 6245 Organizational Behavior and Development (3 credit hours)